tester

 Due to the tilt of , in the areas of extremes known as the poles there is a night and a day that last 24 hours.
 We call summer to the days that last 24 hours.
 Similarly, we call winter to the nights that last 24 hours.

-solstice Earth latitudinal
+Earth solstice latitudinal

 Done